Displaying Spotify Now Playing on a 3DS

 Diving into Homebrew

-While I didn’t know exactly what I wanted to do with the 3DS yet, I definitely wanted to mod it.
 I started by installing custom firmware (CFW) using the 3DS Guide.
-This guide is a fantastic resource that walks you through the entire process step-by-step, making it accessible even for those new to homebrew.
+This guide is a great and very detailed resource that walks you through the entire process step-by-step, making it accessible even for those new to homebrew.
+You might be tempted to just use a YouTube video guide, but I highly recommend following the written guide for the best results.

-I was truly fascinated by the huge selection of available applications and started playing with the thought of giving homebrew development a shot myself.
+After successfully installing CFW, I was truly fascinated by the huge selection of available applications and started playing with the thought of giving homebrew development a shot myself.
 Considering I wasn’t very familiar with low level development at that time, I knew it would be a challenge, but I was excited to learn.

 First Experiment: Spotify Now Playing